 - Instrumentation and Control Engineering, HND

 - Process Engineering, HNC

 - Process Engineering, HND

 The principal entry requirement for a Teesside University open learning in engineering HNC course is that our tutors are satisfied you can be expected to benefit from the course and have a realistic expectation of successfully completing it.
-However, under normal circumstances, we would look for evidence of study at an appropriate level, such as a national certificate in an appropriate engineering discipline, or equivalent level 3 award.

-The basic entry requirement for the HNC/D courses is a level 3 qualification in mathematics.
+The basic entry requirement for the HNC courses is a level 3 qualification in mathematics.
 If you do not hold a qualification at this level then we have a bridging module available - Foundation Mathematics for Engineers.

 In addition, we will make every effort to take relevant previous experience and appropriate alternative qualifications into account.

 How long will it take?
 Registration for the HN courses lasts for five years.
 You can start a course at any time that suits you and progress at a pace that suits you and your personal circumstances.
 Course tutors will suggest guidelines to help you manage your time most effectively.
 You will be asked to complete a learning agreement to help your tutor monitor your progress.
-If followed, the eight modules necessary for HNC completion will typically require between two and three years, with 6–8 hours study per week, though we have had experience of particularly dedicated and able students completing their studies in shorter times than this.
+If followed, the eight modules necessary for HNC completion will typically require between two and three years, with 6–8 hours study a week, though we have had experience of particularly dedicated and able students completing their studies in shorter times than this.